Best Small Business Loans in Ohio

 Line of credit

-Similar to a credit card, a business line of credit lets you borrow up to your limit whenever you need extra funds for unexpected or recurring business expenses.
+A business line of credit lets you borrow up to your limit whenever you need extra funds for unexpected or recurring business expenses.
 Interest is only charged for the amount you withdraw, although some lenders charge additional fees like maintenance and annual fees.

 Equipment financing

-Equipment financing can help your business get the equipment it needs to efficiently run your business.
+Equipment financing can help your business get the equipment or machinery it needs to efficiently run your business.
 Equipment loans typically have more lenient eligibility requirements since the equipment acts as collateral, helping reduce lender risk.
 If your credit score is on the lower side, you can consider an equipment loan for bad credit.

 Grants